graphql/graphql-spec/spec/Section 3 -- Type System.md

 ## Schema

 SchemaDefinition : Description? schema Directives[Const]? {
-RootOperationTypeDefinition+ }
+OperationTypeDefinition\* }

-RootOperationTypeDefinition : OperationType : NamedType
+OperationTypeDefinition : OperationKind : NamedType

-A GraphQL service's collective type system capabilities are referred to as that service's "schema".
-A schema is defined in terms of the types and directives it supports as well as the _root operation type_ for each kind of operation: query, mutation, and subscription; this determines the place in the type system where those operations begin.
+:: A GraphQL service's collective type system capabilities are referred to as that service's _schema_.
+A schema is defined in terms of the types and directives it supports as well as the _operation type_ for each kind of operation.

-A GraphQL schema must itself be internally valid.
+A GraphQL _schema_ must itself be internally valid.
 This section describes the rules for this validation process where relevant.

-All types within a GraphQL schema must have unique names.
+All types within a GraphQL _schema_ must have unique names.
 No two provided types may have the same name.
 No provided type may have a name which conflicts with any built in types (including Scalar and Introspection types).

-All directives within a GraphQL schema must have unique names.
+All directives within a GraphQL _schema_ must have unique names.

-All types and directives defined within a schema must not have a name which begins with {"\_\_"} (two underscores), as this is used exclusively by GraphQL's introspection system.
+All types and directives defined within a _schema_ must not have a name which begins with {"\_\_"} (two underscores), as this is used exclusively by GraphQL's introspection system.

-### Root Operation Types
+### Operation Types

-:: A schema defines the initial _root operation type_ for each kind of operation it supports: query, mutation, and subscription; this determines the place in the type system where those operations begin.
+:: A schema defines an _operation type_ for each kind of operation it supports: query, mutation, and subscription.
+This describes the type of the _root selection set_ for that kind of operation and by doing so determines the place in the _schema_ where those operations begin.

-The {`query`} _root operation type_ must be provided and must be an Object type.
+The query _operation type_ must be provided and must be an Object type.

-The {`mutation`} _root operation type_ is optional; if it is not provided, the service does not support mutations.
+The mutation _operation type_ is optional; if it is not provided, the service does not support mutations.
 If it is provided, it must be an Object type.

-Similarly, the {`subscription`} _root operation type_ is also optional; if it is not provided, the service does not support subscriptions.
+Similarly, the subscription _operation type_ is also optional; if it is not provided, the service does not support subscriptions.
 If it is provided, it must be an Object type.

-The {`query`}, {`mutation`}, and {`subscription`} root types must all be different types if provided.
+The query, mutation, and subscription _operation type_ must each be different types, if provided.

-The fields on the {`query`} _root operation type_ indicate what fields are available at the top level of a GraphQL query operation.
+The fields on the query _operation type_ indicate what fields are available at the top level of a GraphQL query operation.

 For example, this example operation: